MikeORed/Simple-LARP/README.md

 - **Memory Models**: Handling both **episodic** and **semantic memory** for agents.
 - **Personality-Driven Actions**: Agents make decisions based on their personality, emotional state, and memories, allowing for more dynamic interactions.

+### **Additional References**:

+- **Domain-Driven Design (DDD)**: The project employs DDD principles to model complex domain logic.
+For more information, see Domain-Driven Design Reference.
+- **AWS Bedrock Documentation**: Utilizing AWS Bedrock services such as the Converse API.
+See AWS Bedrock Documentation.
+- **Design Patterns**: Applying patterns like Strategy, Observer, and Decorator to enhance system flexibility.
+Refer to Design Patterns: Elements of Reusable Object-Oriented Software.

 While I will provide a high-level overview of the paper's concepts, I encourage readers to explore the paper for a deeper understanding of the underlying framework.

 ---

 ## 🛠️ **Planned Milestones**

-- **Phase 1: Domain Services** – Build out the core domain services, focusing on **LLM-powered agent memory, personality management, and decision-making**.
+- **Phase 1: Domain Services** – Build out the core domain services, focusing on **LLM-powered agent memory, personality management, and decision-making, and implementing Agents, Tools, Sessions, and Interactions**.
-- **Phase 2: CRUD Implementation** – Develop CRUD functionality for managing agents, memories, and personalities.
-This will be handled later in the project since test data can be easily generated using LLMs.
+- **Phase 2: CRUD Implementation** – Develop CRUD functionality for managing agents, tools, sessions, and interactions.
+Test data can be generated using LLMs to facilitate testing before full CRUD is implemented.
-- **Phase 3: UX & BFF** – Initial development of the UI and interaction layer, focusing on basic integration with backend services.
+- **Phase 3: UX & BFF** – Initial development of the UI and interaction layer, focusing on integration with backend services.
 - **Phase 4: Testing and Refinement** – Integration testing with **Postman** and unit testing with **Jest** to validate the correctness of the domain services and backend logic.
+- **Phase 5: Advanced Features** – Implementing features like agent hand-off, multi-agent interactions, and flow control within sessions.

 ---